-11.1.3.1 Two optional sighters will be allowed in all matches, and a competitor may take the last or both as counting shots but must declare his intention at once on the appearance of his target after the second of such shots.
+11.1.3.1 Two optional sighters will be allowed in all matches, and a competitor may take the last or both as counting shots but must declare his intention at once on the appearance of his target or the shot registering on the monitor after the second of such shots.
 If two hits strike the target during a sighter, Rule 4.5.1.8 shall apply.